 Meghan Markle breaks another Royal rule by trying to hold Prince Harry's hand https://t.co/CjGDLkKmYQ

 — Daily Mail U.K. (@DailyMailUK) June 29, 2018

 In a video of the event, Markle, who wore a beautiful Prada dress in pale pink with her hair softly down around her shoulders, reached out to take her new husband’s hand.
 Instead of taking the Duchess’s hand, the Duke actually pulled his arms in closer to his sides and clasped them in front of him.
 After the rebuff, the two continued to walk on as if nothing out of the ordinary occurred.

 Indeed, as a newlywed, it makes sense to reach out to hold hands when walking especially in stressful situations, but for some reason, the Royal Family does not do that very often.
-The Queen herself rarely holds her husband, Prince Phillip’s, hand during official public engagements, and that seems to set the tone for the family as a whole in their interactions with the public.
+The Queen herself rarely holds her husband, Prince Philip’s, hand during official public engagements, and that seems to set the tone for the family as a whole in their interactions with the public.

 Although Prince Harry and Meghan Markle often hold hands, they may not be participating in official royal family engagements when they do so.
 The new Duke and Duchess of Sussex appear quite affectionate towards each other in their body language.
 Every move Markle makes right now receives an incredible amount of scrutiny, and this hand-holding rebuff merely is one more of those profoundly analyzed details.